This post may contain affiliate links. Click for complete disclosures.

-When it comes to gluten-free side dishes for Thanksgiving, this sweet potato casserole recipe is a must have.
-I mean, who can resist deliciously fluffy mashed sweet potatoes that have the right amount of sweet and savory goodness topped the way you like them.
+When it comes to gluten-free side dishes for Thanksgiving, this sweet potato casserole recipe is a must-have.
+Who can resist deliciously fluffy mashed sweet potatoes with the right amount of sweet and savory goodness topped the way you like them?

 Jump to: